PERFORMING ARTS - MUSIC, DRAMA & DANCE

 Music at Farlington is a vibrant and energetic department offering a host of extra-curricular activities in addition to enriching the academic curriculum.
 Our aim is for every pupil to develop their individual potential whilst benefiting from the key attributes associated with learning music: self-confidence, concentration, resilience, teamwork, leadership skills and communication skills.
 Individual lessons may be taken in voice, piano and most orchestral instruments.

 Inclusivity is vitally important, and there are choirs and instrumental ensembles for all standards, regardless of age.
-In the Prep School, all pupils are given the opportunity to try out different instruments, and there are whole-class lessons on instruments such as recorder, ukulele and tuned percussion.
+In the Lower School, all pupils are given the opportunity to try out different instruments, and there are whole-class lessons on instruments such as recorder, ukulele and tuned percussion.

-There are many concerts each term, from our informal "Open Platforms" to our termly fundraising events in the community.
+There are many concerts each term, from our informal 'Open Platforms' to our termly fundraising events in the community.
 There are also full-school concerts, and frequent joint platforms for Music with Dance and Drama – as in our recent ‘Song and Dance’ spectacular, and our production of ‘The Sound of Music’.

-Please click below to watch our wonderful 'Virtually Christmas' extravaganza, produced in December 2020 by the Farlington Music Department to replace the traditional Senior School Carol Service, which could not take place due to the Covid-19 pandemic.
+Please click below to watch our wonderful 'Virtually Christmas' extravaganza, produced in December 2020 by the Farlington Music Department to replace the traditional Carol Service, which could not take place due to the Covid-19 pandemic.

 Dance is taught within the P.E. curriculum, and ballet is available as an extra-curricular activity.
-The de Braam Ballet Academy supports our children, who are working towards their grade exams and a whole-school ballet performance is held at Farlington every two years.
+The de Braam Ballet Academy supports our children, who are working towards their grade exams, and a whole-school ballet performance is held at Farlington every two years.